-Thus, fitting a single exponential decay to the estimator $\hat p(m)$ allows to obtain estimates $\hat p$, $\hat A$ and $\hat B$ for the model parameters $p$, $A$ and $B$.
+Thus, fitting a single exponential decay to the estimator $\hat p(m)$ yields estimates $\hat p$, $\hat A$ and $\hat B$ for the model parameters $p$, $A$ and $B$.
 In particular, the estimated \ac{RB} decay parameter $\hat p$ is an estimator for the effective depolarizing parameter $p(\Lambda)$ of the error channel $\Lambda$.
-Recall that the effective depolarizing parameter is affinely related to to the average gate fidelity \eqref{eq:def:AGV:HSdef} via \eqref{eq:effectiveP}.
+Recall that the effective depolarizing parameter is affinely related to the average gate fidelity \eqref{eq:def:AGV:HSdef} via Eq.~\eqref{eq:effectiveP}.
 From the \ac{RB} decay parameter, we thus equivalently obtain an estimate for the average gate fidelity of the noise channel $\Lambda$ as